 This post contains references to products from one or more of our advertisers.
 We may receive compensation when you click on product links.
 For more information, please see our Advertiser Disclosure

 One thing that’s hard to debunk is the myth that credit cards are the reason American’s carry so much debt.
 Although credit cards do come with a bevy of risks when used improperly (costing consumers hundreds of dollars in fees and interest), it is the consumer’s choice on how they use their plastic.
 The best way to use a credit card is often, while also making sure to pay the FULL balance off each and every month.
 Responsible payments will ensure you earn the maximum rewards and perks a card has to offer, without paying a penny out of pocket.
-Here are our recommendations for the best credit cards of 2014.
+Here are our recommendations for the best credit cards of 2014 from our partners.

 Best Balance Transfer Credit Cards